joseph-momich/PSTAT-100-CP2/README.md

 # PSTAT-100-CP2

-## Part 1
+## Part-1 Folder
 This is the file from the project plan proposal and cleaned data that we turned in.
-Please use this for Part 2.
+Please use this for future versions.

 ## Useful links for data description